raffscardoso/Numerical-Analysis/README.md

 *Ramanujan method:*
     The program takes coeffients of the equation, their corresponding powers as input and computes the smallest real root for the given polynomial equation using Ramanujan's method.

+**Interpolation**
+*Lagrange interpolation*
+    This program takes the data-points as input and computes the lagrange's polynomial for n and takes the value at given x and gives the value of f(x).